sarkershantonu/sarkershantonu.github.io/_posts/2020/2020-07-28-maven-jmeter-heap-changing.md

 ---
 In this article we are going to see how we can configure Jmeter (JVM) HEAP configuration during test.
 This is continuation post of [this original article](https://sarkershantonu.github.io/2020/08/28/maven-jmeter/).

 This is very important when you are testing for a big test in a big server or limited resources .
 As Jmeter is JAVA application , so it runs on JVM.

-Now, you might be thinking why we need to explicitly mention this.
-Because, unless we specify, JVM wont be initiated with this big size memory.
+Now, you might be thinking why we need to explicitly mention this.Because, unless we specify, JVM wont be initiated with this big size memory.
 And if your test case is complex or have many listeners, you probably need a big heap.

 ### JVM Configurations
 - to run jmeter JVM with **3.5gb*** heap, and **768mb** of metaSpace